 It didn’t look like Vladovitch had heard him.
 He was staring though the alley wall like it didn’t exist.

-‘I did my best to hurry, but the streets were rammed.
+‘I did my best to hurry, but the streets were rammed with bodies.
 By then everywhere I went there were people begging for help.
 I had to use my gun so many times I ran out of bullets.’
 He paused, ‘You should have seen the expressions on their faces.
-I’d gone through three clips before I got home.
-It had been gutted, and they were making my boys watch what they were doing to my wife.’
+When I got home it had been gutted, and they were making my boys watch what they were doing to my wife.’

 ‘Did you kill them?’

 Ilia turned tired eyes toward Nicu, ‘I bet you would wouldn’t you?
 A strong lad like you, but there was nothing I could do.
 I forget what happened after that.
 The world was full of bullets, and I helped, just for the fun of it until there was nothing left to shoot at anymore.’

 The Inspector paused, and stared at nothing for a moment.
 When he spoke again he was quieter; like he was scared to speak.